Mount Gambier - East

 Mount Gambier - East has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 23 projects likely impacting the region.
-Notable ones include Mount Gambier Hospital Redevelopment, Mount Gambier Technical College & Research Education Training Precinct, TAFE SA Mount Gambier Campus Upgrades, and Evergreen Built Medium Density Housing Project.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 23 projects that are expected to impact the area.
+Notable among these are Mount Gambier Hospital Redevelopment, Mount Gambier Technical College & Research Education Training Precinct, Forestry Centre of Excellence, and TAFE SA Mount Gambier Campus Upgrades.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.